-- If the GDB remote protocol is enabled then this chooses the state. - If the --go option is specified then the processor will be started. - If the --stop option is specified then the processor will be left paused. - If a file is downloaded or the processor is reset then it will be paused. - Otherwise, the processor state will be restored.
+- If the GDB remote protocol is enabled then this chooses the state. - If the --go option is specified then the processor is started. - If the --stop option is specified then the processor is left paused. - If a file is downloaded or the processor is reset then it is paused. - Otherwise, the processor state is restored.

-5.11.3.4.7 nios2-terminal
+5.11.3.4.7. nios2-terminal